Vinyl-Davyl/web3afrika-hackathon-kryptea/README.md

 <br>

 ## Problems Talked Down on
-- **Lack of transparency:** The application allows users to view their latest transactions made through the Ethereum network on the blockchain, which can increase transparency and provide greater visibility into one's transaction history.
+- **Lack of transparency:** Kryptea allows users to view their latest transactions made through the Ethereum network on the blockchain, which can increase transparency and provide greater visibility into one's transaction history.

-- **Limited functionality:** By allowing users to send values and messages with description, the application provides additional functionality beyond what is typically offered by a regular wallet application.
+- **Limited functionality:** By allowing users to send values and messages with description, Kryptea provides additional functionality beyond what is typically offered by a regular wallet application.

 - **Boring or unengaging user experience:** By associating keywords with GIFs through Giphy's API, the application adds an element of fun and whimsy to the transaction process, potentially making it more engaging for users.

-- **Difficulty in associating transfers with a specific context:** By allowing users to include descriptions with their transfers, the application makes it easier to associate a transfer with a specific context (e.g. "rent payment" or "coffee with friends") rather than just a generic value transfer.
+- **Difficulty in associating transfers with a specific context:** By allowing users to include descriptions with their transfers, Kryptea makes it easier to associate a transfer with a specific context (e.g. "rent payment" or "coffee with friends") rather than just a generic value transfer.